JWCook/enviro-client/README.md

 gas and PM sensors.

 ## Features
-`enviro-client` combines the following features into one program, intended to be used as a systemd service:
+`rpi-enviro-monitor` combines the following features into one program, intended to be used as a systemd service:
 * Display bar charts for individual sensor metrics
 * Display combined sensor readings and device status
 * Toggle between display modes using the proximity sensor
 * Publish sensor readings via MQTT (optional)
 * Configure via a yaml config file

-`enviro-client` can also be used as a python library, if you don't plan on using it as a service, or if you want different behavior.
+`rpi-enviro-monitor` can also be used as a python library, if you don't plan on using it as a service, or if you want different behavior.

 ## Installation